joanafpt/birthday-app-project/README.md

 ##### It is possible to:

 * Create records and store them in MongoDB database;
-* Update and delete records (if the user is the owner of the record - a correct password is requested in order to proceed;
+* Update and delete records (if the user is the owner of the record - a correct password is requested in order to proceed);
 * Passwords are encrypted on server side and securely stored in DB.

 ##### Future improvements: